 More substantive progress has been achieved in the targeting of AQAP's leadership.
 In 2013, Said al-Shehri, a top AQAP operative, was killed in a drone strike, and in June 2015, the group's leader at the time, Nasir al-Wuhayshi, was killed in another drone strike.
 Perhaps most significantly, Ibrahim al-Asiri, AQAP's most notorious bomb maker, was killed in a U.S. strike in 2017.
 The number of U.S. air and drone strikes targeting AQAP terrorists peaked at 131 in 2017 before declining steadily to 41 in 2018 and four in 2020.
-The Biden Administration launched two air or drone strikes in 2021 but had launched none as of the time this book was being prepared in 2022.27
+The Biden Administration continued to deescalate the U.S. counterterrorism campaign against AQAP, launching just two air or drone strikes in 202127 and two more in January and February 2023.28

-In 2018, U.N. experts estimated that AQAP commanded between 6,000 and 7,000 fighters.
-AQAP has declined since its 2015-2016 peak, losing key leaders to drone strikes and other attacks and suffering manpower losses in factional clashes and defections.
-According to a February 2022 U.N. report, AQAP now has approximately 3,000 fighters.
-Nevertheless, it remains a resilient force that could capitalize on the anarchy of Yemen's multi-sided civil war to seize new territory and plan more attacks on the West.
+In 2018, United Nations experts estimated that AQAP commanded between 6,000 and 7,000 fighters.
+29 AQAP has declined since its 2015-2016 peak, losing key leaders to drone strikes and other attacks and suffering manpower losses in factional clashes and defections.
+30 In February 2023, the U.N.
+Analytical Support and Sanctions Monitoring Team reported that AQAP had been reduced to less than 3,000 fighters.
+31 Nevertheless, it remains a resilient force that could capitalize on the anarchy of Yemen's multi-sided civil war to seize new territory and plan more attacks on the West.

 Syria.
-Al-Qaeda's Syrian affiliate, initially named the al-Nusra Front (ANF), was established as an offshoot of the Islamic State of Iraq (ISI), al-Qaeda's Iraq affiliate, in late 2011 by Abu Muhammad al-Julani, a lieutenant of ISI leader Abu Bakr al-Baghdadi.
+Al-Qaeda's Syrian affiliate, initially named the al-Nusra Front (ANF), was established as an offshoot of the Islamic State of Iraq (ISI), al-Qaeda's Iraq affiliate, in late 2011 by Abu Muhammad al-Julani, one of ISI leader Abu Bakr al-Baghdadi's lieutenants.
 By the end of 2016, ANF-now renamed Jabhat Fatah Al Sham (JFS)-"had up to 10,000 fighters" and was "one of the most active rebel groups [fighting the Assad dictatorship] in Syria."
 Most ANF cadres are concentrated in rebel strongholds in northwestern Syria, but the group also has small cells operating elsewhere in the country.

 ANF had some success in attracting Americans to its cause.
 An American Muslim recruited by ANF, Moner Mohammad Abusalha, conducted a suicide truck bombing in northern Syria on May 25, 2014, in the first reported suicide attack by an American in that country.
 At least five men have been arrested inside the U.S. for providing material assistance to ANF, including Abdirahman Sheik Mohamud, a naturalized U.S. citizen who was arrested in April 2015 after returning from training in Syria and was planning to launch a terrorist attack on U.S. soldiers based in Texas.
-4
+S